DemonicTricycle/DemonicTricycle-ELECH309/docs/audio/digitalFilter.md

 For the most important values :
 ![image](../assets/images/audio/fixed_point_2.png)

-For Q18:14, the maximal values of int32_t's was reached, which causes overflow :
+For Q18:14, the maximal values of int32_t was reached, which causes overflow :
 ![image](../assets/images/audio/fixed_point_3.png)

 Q17:15 was chosen, but any repartition that doesn't ovoerflow would have been fine, as the performance doesn't seem too much affected.

 # Implementation on the microcontroller
-_**// je dois peut être trouver une meilleure terminologie que sampling timer psq c'est pas précis**_

 The code is available in [filter.c](https://github.com/DemonicTricycle/DemonicTricycle-ELECH309/blob/main/src/filter.c).